briancampbell003/dream-jot/README.md

 ## Description

-Record your dreams daily and access a log of your dreams to notice patterns and become more in touch with your subconcious.
-Connect with other dreamers by visiting the Community page.
+App allowing users to record their dreams, access log of previous dreams and connect with other dreamers through the Community page.
+Front-end uses Handlebars.js, back-end powered by MySQL via Sequelize.

 ## Table of Contents